juntao/arenztopia/content/news/Issue 20.md

 We interviewed Kahn Cankam, a popular and famous street artist, about his new artwork, Trojan Horse.

+Olb City Announcer: So what was the inspiration for Trojan Horse?

+Kahn Cankam: I'm inspired a lot by Bansky, the English street artist, and he did some stuff where he had classical-looking busts but he [made them look "glitchy."](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.pinterest.com%2Fpin%2F491877590522063225%2F&psig=AOvVaw1i3BnC4y6W0CZLXbMxmAgj&ust=1611180478728000&source=images&cd=vfe&ved=0CAIQjRxqFwoTCLCM_5SBqe4CFQAAAAAdAAAAABAd) So I was inspired by that and decided to make a classical thing look very modernized.

+OCA: How did you make this artwork, and how did you get it into Olb Plaza without anybody noticing?

+KC: So I set up a large workshop and started building a big horse out of wood, and after I was done with that I set up some crude scaffolding around it and started painting.
+I worked on it for, I don't know, maybe five months.
+As for how I got it into the plaza, I'm not gonna say.

+OCA:

+KC:

 ## {Title}
 by Sam-Louis Alrocaet